anuptiwari32/aspire-api/README.md

 5. Composer should be installed

 ## Installation
-After cloning this repo please run this to install dependecies.
-Open the repo into Code Editor eg. Visual Studio Code or open project root directory in command prompt or shell
+After cloning this repo.
+Open the repo into Code Editor eg. Visual Studio Code or open project root directory in command prompt or shell and please run this command to install dependencies.

    ```bash
    composer install